burlachenkok/exploring-python3/python_details.md

 * A physical and logical line that contains only spaces, tabs, and possibly a comment is ignored by the parser.

+* Normally you should use `\` for line continuation, however, Python supports automatically multi-line continuation inside:
+  * Expressions in parentheses `()`
+  * Expressios in square brackets `[]`
-* Expressions in parentheses, square brackets, and curly braces can be split over more than one physical line without using the backslash symbol `\`.
+  * Expressios in curly braces `{}`

+When you are inside such expression you can split you expression over more than one physical line without using the backslash symbol.

 A Python script is read by a parser.
 The parsing of some pieces of Python source code (e.g. of the function) is performed only at the moment of the direct call of this function.